Dynasty TrustRevocable Living Trust

 The Details

 Suppose you want your child to use their fund to buy a house in the future.
 You can specify that you want this in your estate planning documents.
-This ensures that your child can't use the funds for anything except that purpose.
+This ensures that your child can’t use the funds for anything except that purpose.
 While you are still alive, as well, you can continue adding assets to a trust that you would like to pass down to your children.
+It is crucial to accurately transfer assets, such as cash, real estate, and investments, into the trust to ensure it has the necessary resources.

 An estate planning attorney will understand your family dynamics and recommend a estate plan strategy that may help protect your kids against predators (divorce, car accidents, creditors, etc) and against themselves (substance abuse, car accidents, etc).